-NOTICE HEREBY IS GIVEN that the 2023 Annual Meeting of Stockholders of Processa Pharmaceuticals, Inc. will be held at our corporate office located at 7380 Coca Cola Drive, Suite 106, Hanover, MD 21076 on Tuesday, June 27, 2023, beginning at 12:00 p.m., Eastern Time.
+NOTICE HEREBY IS GIVEN that the 2025 Annual Meeting of Stockholders of Processa Pharmaceuticals, Inc. will be held at our corporate office located at 7380 Coca Cola Drive, Suite 106, Hanover, MD 21076 on Monday, June 30, 2025, beginning at 1:00 p.m., Eastern Time.
 The Annual Meeting will be held for the following purposes:

-- 1. To elect the six directors nominated in the attached Proxy Statement to serve as directors until the 2024 Annual Meeting of Stockholders and until their respective successors have been elected and qualified; - 2.
-To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 shares to 100,000,000 shares; - 3.
-To ratify the appointment of BD & Company, Inc. as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2023; - 4.
-To approve, by advisory vote, the compensation of our named executive officers; and - 5.
-To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- 1. To elect the six directors nominated in the attached Proxy Statement to serve as directors until the 2026 Annual Meeting of Stockholders and until their respective successors have been elected and qualified; - 2.
+To approve the issuance of shares of common stock upon exercise of the Series A and B Warrants sold pursuant to the Securities Purchase Agreements entered into on January 27, 2025 in accordance with Nasdaq listing rules; - 3.
+To ratify the appointment of Cherry Bekaert, LLP as the independent registered public accounting firm of Processa Pharmaceuticals, Inc. for the fiscal year ending December 31, 2025; - 4.
+To approve, by advisory vote, the compensation of our 2025 named executive officers; and - 5.
+To transact such other business as properly may come before the Annual Meeting or any adjournments or postponements thereof.